 As a new trader, it’s important to understand the risks associated with spread betting before you start trading with a live account.

-For instance, if you place a trade worth £1000 and the margin rate for the applicable tier is 5%, you only need to pay a position margin of £50 to open the spread bet position.
+For instance, if you place a trade worth £1,000 and the margin rate for the chosen instrument is 5%, you only need to pay a position margin of £50 to open the spread bet position.
 If, however, the price of the instrument moves against you by 10%, you lose £100 – double your initial investment in the spread bet.
 This is because your exposure to the market (or risk) is the same as if you had purchased £1000 worth of physical shares.
 In this way, your profit or loss in comparison to your initial outlay is magnified when spread betting in comparison to buying the equivalent physical shares.

 Practise trading risk-free with virtual funds on our Next Generation platform.

 Market volatility and rapid changes in price, which may arise outside of normal business hours if you are spread betting on international markets, can cause the balance of your account to change quickly.
 If you do not have sufficient funds in your account to cover these situations, there is a risk that your positions will be automatically closed by the platform if the balance of your account falls below the close-out level.

 You should continuously monitor your account and deposit additional cleared funds, or close your positions (or a portion of your positions) so that the funds in your account cover your total margin requirement at all times.

 The information icon located within the account bar at the top of our Next Generation spread betting platform will detail all your account information, including the close-out percentage level.

 Account close-out example:

 If the current close-out percentage level is 50% and you have four spread bets that each require £500 worth of position margin, your total position margin will be £2000.